orphandeity/fullstack-express/readme.md

 This template utilizes Knex for database connectivity.
 To configure your database connection, follow these steps:

+### Development Environment:

 1. Navigate to the `server` directory: `cd server`.

 2. Open the `.env` file and add your database connection details, such as host, database name, user, and password.

+### Production Environment:

+In a production environment, you should use the `DATABASE_URL` environment variable for your database connection.
+The `DATABASE_URL` environment variable should contain the connection details for your production database.

 ## Authentication